cn2229/hiring-engineers/answers.md

 One that silences it from 7pm to 9am daily on M-F,
 And one that silences it all day on Sat-Sun.
 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+	-Added downtimes under "Manage Downtime" in the Monitor Datadog tab.
 	-screenshot of downtime, 7pm-9pm daily on M-F setup: https://i.imgur.com/DQPGhyT.png -screenshot of email notification: https://i.imgur.com/RHN88K4.png
 	-screenshot of downtime, weekend setup: https://i.imgur.com/7mAXDGW.png